vojtapolasek/vojtux/docs/en/handout.md

 ## Web Browsing

-Fegora uses the pre-installed Mozilla Firefox browser.
+Vojtux uses the pre-installed Mozilla Firefox browser.
 Web browsing with Firefox and Orca does not differ much from the Firefox and NVDA combination.
 The **Tab** key works as expected and you can use it to navigate between links and form items.
 Orca offers two modes which can be cycled between using the **Orca+A** shortcut.